Yifei-Bi/Yifei-Bi.github.io/_pages/about.md

 Before this, I successfully graduated from [Xi'an Jiaotong-Liverpool University](https://www.xjtlu.edu.cn/zh) and obtained a first-class degree from the [University of Liverpool](https://www.liverpool.ac.uk/), UK.
 My undergraduate graduation project supervisors were [Yong Yue](https://scholar.xjtlu.edu.cn/en/persons/YongYue) and [Xiaohui Zhu](https://scholar.xjtlu.edu.cn/en/persons/XiaohuiZhu).

 My research interested in LLM Agent and Reinforcement Learning, with a focus on using RL to improve the general capabilities of LLM Agent.
-I am also looking for the possibility of employment in Fall 26.
-If you are interested in me, please feel free to contact me.

 # 🔥 News